 Finishing Out the Knee Wall

 All attic and rafter walls must be insulated, as they typically aren’t protected.
-Usually, only the first floor of the attic is insulated, helping heat the air and to keep heat in the living area.
+Usually, only the first floor of the attic is insulated, helping heat the air and keep heat in the living area.

 Since this is a new living area, it must also be insulated and protected.
-Fiberglass batts, a rigid foam board, spray foam insulation panels or spray-in foam can be used for insulation.
+Fiberglass batts, a rigid foam board, spray foam insulation panels, or spray-in foam can be used for insulation.